-MQ (Monte-Carlo Input File Options) X An MQ input file is created each time that the standard (simply double-click on the item in the list).
-Output parame on the standard composition and the current analytical co folder and will overwrite files with the eters for MQ input file creation are based onditions.
-Files are stored in the MQD ata OK Close Operating Conditions (change from Analytical menu) Take Off Angle (Degrees) 40 Operating Voltage (KeV) 15 Output Parameters Film Density (gm/cm3) 2.7 Film Thickness (microns) 100 Output Options Use Minimum Mass - Electron Zbar Difference Minimum Percent Difference Substrate Atomic Number 14 Substrate X-ray Line (K, L, M) K Substrate Density (gm/cm3) 2.7 Use Maximum Mass - Electron Zbar Difference Maximum Percent Difference Substrate Thickness (microns) 100 Number of Trajectories 1000000 Histogram Range (microns) 2 Create MQ Input Files For All Elements (1-94) Minimum Secondary Energy (KeV) 7.5 Create MQ Input Files for All Binaries (1-94) Extract Data From MQ Output File
+₩ MQ (Monte-Carlo Input File Options) × An MQ input file is created each time that the standard (simply double-click on the item in the list).
+Output paramon the standard composition and the current analytical confolder and will overwrite files with the eters for MQ input file creation are based onditions.
+Files are stored in the MQData Operating Conditions (change from Analytical menu) Take Off Angle (Degrees) Operating Voltage (KeV) Output Parameters Film Density (gm/cm3) 2.7 Film Thickness (microns) 100 Output Options Use Minimum Mass - Electron Zbar Difference Substrate Atomic Number 14 Substrate X-ray Line (K, L, M) K Substrate Density (gm/cm3) 2.7 Minimum Percent Difference Use Maximum Mass - Electron Zbar Difference Maximum Percent Difference .1 Substrate Thickness (microns) 100 Number of Trajectories 1000000 Histogram Range (microns) 2 Create MQ Input Files For All Elements (1-94) Minimum Secondary Energy (KeV) 7.5 Create MQ Input Files for All Binaries (1-94) Extract Data From MQ Output File

 This menu displays a dialog that is used in conjunction with the NIST (National Institute of Standards and Technology) Monte Carlo electron-solid interaction program (MQ.EXE).
 This software allows modeling of backscatter and generated and emitted x-ray intensities from bulk (infinitely thick) and thin film compositions and was written by Robert Myklebust and Dale Newbury at NIST.
-The letter "Q" in the "MO" files names indicates the version of the NIST Monte Carlo software.
+The letter "Q" in the "MQ" files names indicates the version of the NIST Monte Carlo software.
 This version is current as of Sept.
 1999.

-The options (and underlying routines) in the Probe for EPMA MQ Options dialog are designed to be used only with the "O" version of the NIST software.
+The options (and underlying routines) in the Probe for EPMA MQ Options dialog are designed to be used only with the "Q" version of the NIST software.
 Changes in the input or output format of previous or subsequent versions of the NIST Monte Carlo software could affect the ability of the program to create properly formatted input files or parse output files.
-The MQ program and source code is provided with the Probe for EPMA installation, with permission of the ${old I}$
+The MQ program and source code is provided and the last of a last and the state of the with the Probe for EPMA installation, with permission of the lacktriangle